Anti-Bolshevist League: Background

 The initiator of the creation of the League was 32-year-old Eduard Stadtler, formerly a school teacher and activist of the Catholic Center Party, who returned from Russian captivity after the end of the First World War.
 In captivity, he closely watched the Russian Revolution, then he was the press secretary of the German diplomatic mission in Moscow.
 A staunch anti-communist, Stadtler advocated the violent suppression of Bolshevism.

 On November 1, 1918, Stadtler spoke at the Berlin Philharmonic with a report "Bolshevism as a worldwide danger."
 A few days later, the November Revolution began.
 Stadtler saw in it an exclusively Marxist danger, the spread of Bolshevism to Europe.
 He immediately set about organizing an effective anti-communist structure, combining activity among the masses with the support of the industrial and financial elite.

 In October he had founded an association for national and social solidarity.
 Stadtler originally intended this to be called the Association for National Socialism, but the co-founders, including Karl Helfferich, decided to change it, whom Stadtler knew from Moscow, Heinrich von Gleichen and the Catholic trade unionists Adam Stegerwald and Franz Röhr overruled.

 From this foundation, in October 1918, the "Solidarity Circle" (also called "Young Club", "Young Front") was called the magazine Das Gewissen, whose most important ideologues, along with Stadtler and peers, were Arthur Moeller van den Bruck and Max Hildebert Boehm.
 The aim of the Solidarity and their leading member, Heinrich von Gleichen, was to build up a small, elite group.
 In this they differed from Stadtler, who had a nationalist mass movement in mind.
-After the proclamation of the republicon November 9, 1918, Stadtler supplied several newspapers with two to three articles a day.
+After the proclamation of the republic on November 9, 1918, Stadtler supplied several newspapers with two to three articles a day.